 Getting Rental Car Coverage after a Sandy Springs, GA Car Accident

 Following a car accident, particularly one that is serious enough to cause injuries, getting new transportation is going to be top-of-mind.
-You will need to be able to make doctor’s appointments, to meet with an auto accident attorney in Sandy Springs, and generally take care of yourself while your car is being repaired.
-Unsurprisingly, one of the most common questions we get as car accident lawyers in Sandy Springs is about the process of getting a rental car following a car accident.
+You will need to be able to make doctor’s appointments, to meet with an auto accident attorney near Sandy Springs, and generally take care of yourself while your car is being repaired.
+Unsurprisingly, one of the most common questions we get as car accident lawyers is about the process of getting a rental car following a car accident.

 Car accident lawyers can explain that the first and best place to seek rental car coverage is by calling your own insurance company.
 Some policies include rental reimbursement as a part of your existing coverage.
 If your policy includes this, this is the most efficient method of seeing your rental vehicle covered.
 Though the other driver may be at fault and therefore liable for all costs including rental coverage, your own insurance company will provide you with this coverage much more quickly.
 The other insurance company will typically not pay any of your costs before they have accepted responsibility for the accident.